 Car Accident Lawyers Advocating for California Residents

 Head-on collisions may occur when a driver is driving the wrong way on a street or swerves into oncoming traffic.
 This type of crash can result in catastrophic injuries or even death.
 Often, accident victims face huge medical bills and need to take time off from work after this type of collision.
 Generally, it is best to do everything possible to avoid a head-on collision if confronted with the possibility.
-At Travis G. Black & Associates, our Folsom car accident attorney can help you recover damages if you are in this difficult situation.
+At Travis G. Black, Inc., our Folsom car accident attorney can help you recover damages if you are in this difficult situation.

 Claims Based on Head-on Collisions